 When I first read it, in my busy twenties (with a full-time job, a full-time social life, a boyfriend, and my university studies), I stopped and gasped for air.

-I felt so embarrassed because even from the top of my head, I knew that I did many things and did them well, even though I did not have to do them at all.
+I felt so embarrassed because even off the top of my head, I knew that I did many things and did them well, even though I did not have to do them at all.
 And we are not talking just about social and other commitments that did not add any value to my life, but procrastinating by, for example, copy-pasting interesting things on the Internet to a Word Document (this was in the times of dialup Internet and no Evernote) instead of studying for my exams.

 I have been examining my life that way for decades now – does it need to be done at all?